zazukoians/docker-varnish/README.md

 Varnish is pulled from the offical Ubuntu LTS package repository by varnish-cache.org.
 This allows us to use the latest stable version 4.1.x of Varnish Cache.

 We originally planned to build it on Alpine Linux to get a smaller image but had no luck with the build process there.
 We might re-try that another time.
+There is a unfinished build script available in `build.sh`.
+If you get the build to work, pull requests would be very welcome.

 ### Varnish environment variables